Cultural influences on Psychology and Wellbeing in Malaysia

 Eligibility

-Second year students from all Psychology programmes (including joint), MSc Health Psychology and MSc Mental Health and Wellbeing are all eligible for this opportunity and will be given priority.
-Third year Psychology students are also welcome to apply and participate should there be places available.
+Level 5, 6 and 7 students studying: BSc Psychology; BSc Psychology with Criminology; BSc Psychology with Ed; BSc Psychology with Health and Well-being in Society and MSc (both programs) are eligible to apply for this opportunity.
 There is a maximum of 20 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About